-When it appears that two or more signatory s Supporting States have included or will include the same receipts from a sale in their respective sales factor numerators, at the written request of the company, said these states will in good faith confer with one another to determine which state should be assigned-said the receipts.
-Such conference shall identify what law, regulation or written guideline, if any, has been adopted in the state of destination with respect to the issue.
-The state of destination shall be that location at which the purchaser or its designee actually receives the property, regardless of f.o.b. point or other conditions of sale.
+When it appears that two or more signatory s Supporting States have included or will include the same receipts from a sale in their respective sales receipts factor numerators, at the written request of the company, said these states will in good faith confer with one another in good faith to determine which state should be assigned said the receipts.
+Such conference shall will identify what law, regulation or written guideline, if any, has been adopted in the destination state of destination with respect to the issue.
+The state of destination state is the state in shall be that location at which the purchaser or its designee actually receives the property, regardless of f.o.b. point or other conditions of sale.

-In determining which state is to receive the assignment of the receipts at issue, preference shall be given to any clearly applicable law, regulation or written guideline that has been adopted in the state of destination.
-However, except in the case of the definition of what constitutes "tangible personal property,", this s a Supporting State is not required by this Statement to follow any other state's law, regulation or written guideline should this state it determine that to do so (i) would conflict with its own laws, regulations, or written guidelines and (ii) would not clearly reflect the income-producing activity of the company within this state.
+In determining which state is to receive the assignment of the receipts at issue, preference shall be is given to any clearly applicable law, regulation or written guideline that has been adopted in the state of destination state.
+However, except in the case of the definition of what constitutes "tangible personal property,", this s a Supporting State is not required by this Statement to follow any other state's (including the destination state's) law, regulation or written guideline should this state if it determines that to do so (i) would conflict with its own laws, regulations, or written guidelines and (ii) would not clearly reflect the income-producing activity of the company within this state its borders.

-Notwithstanding any provision set forth in this Statement to the contrary, as between this state and any other signatory's Supporting State, this state agrees to apply the definition of "tangible personal property" that exists in the state of destination to determine the application of P.L.
-86-272 and issues of throwback, if any.
-Should the state of destination not have any applicable definition of such term so that it could be reasonably determined whether the property at issue constitutes "tangible personal property," then each signatory s Supporting State may treat such property in any manner that would clearly reflect the income-producing activity of the company within said state.
+Notwithstanding any provision set forth in this Statement to the contrary, as between this state and any other signatory state, this each Supporting Sstate agrees to apply the destination state's definition of "tangible personal property" that exists in the state of destination to determine the application of P.L.
+86-272 and issues of as it relates to the origin state's throwback rule, if any.
+Should If the destination state of destination not have any applicable lacks a definition that would enable a determination of whether the sale in question is a sale of such term so that it could be reasonably determined whether the property at issue constitutes "tangible personal property.", then each signatory state may treat such property the sale in any manner that would clearly reflect the income-producing activity of the company within-said state its borders.